digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 ### STEP 02: Install and Configure PostgreSQL Database for SonarQube

-In this tutorial I'm using PostgreSQL as my database engine.
+In this tutorial, I'm using PostgreSQL as my database engine.
 You also can use other compatible DB such as MySQL or Oracle.

-It's always better to check version compatibility matrix, which recommends by SonarQube developers.
+It's always better to check the version compatibility matrix, which recommends by SonarQube developers.

 REF: <a href="https://docs.sonarqube.org/latest/requirements/requirements/
 " target="_blank">https://docs.sonarqube.org/latest/requirements/requirements/